schoeberl/librelane/docs/source/glossary.md

     netlists, SPICE netlists are capable of capturing an analog view of the circuit.

-    By comparing the digital Verilog netlist and analog SPICE netlist, OpenLane performs {term}`LVS`.
+    By comparing the digital Verilog netlist and analog SPICE netlist, LibreLane performs {term}`LVS`.

 ASIC